evgzor/TLV/README.md

 # README #

-To get to know the candidate better and give some food for thought for our next interview.
+To get to know about the candidate better and give some food for thought for our next interview.

 ### Chalenge task for payworks ###